DanielLC/MutantsAndMastermindsBattle/README.txt

 The battles randomize the turns, but assume you attack the members in the opposing team in order.
 This lets you test out who to target first, but is a problem if you want a non-optimal game where characters attack each other more randomly.
 I'll probably add that as option eventually.

+I'm not sure how the resistance check for afflictions is supposed to work if the effect is used twice with different modifiers (such as +5 for critical hit).
+Currently I have it just overwrite it with the last value.

 Here's some things I've found so far:

+*NOTE: Redo multiattack and area.

 * The character who goes first wins 53% of the time.